-Steve Clifford has been general director of the Evangelical Alliance since January 2009.
+Steve has been general director of the Evangelical Alliance since April 2009.
 He is chair of HOPE Together and has previously been international chair of March for Jesus and chair of the leadership team for Soul Survivor.
-Steve continues to give advice, training and support to churches and has worked in a variety of church roles, including many among the Pioneer network of churches.
+Steve continues to give advice and support to churches and has worked in a variety of church roles, including many among the Pioneer network of churches.
 Currently, he is a member of the leadership team at his local church.

 Read Steve's full biography